icing/mod_md/README.md

 probability rises that a CA is unavailable during the time of a renewal.
 An easy counter is the configruation of a second CA as failover in the client, e.g. Apache.

+# Revocations

+The module does not provide for certificate revocations.
+If you need to revoke a certificate of yours, please contact your ACME provider for documentation on how to do that.
+Notice that your certificates can not only be revoked by you.
+The ACME providers can also do that (and have done so in the past!).

+If you enable OCSP Stapling (see below), your Apache will check the status of certificate regularly.
+This way, it will learn when a certificate has been revoked.
+Since version 2.4.26 of the module, this will be observed when checking certificates and cause a renewal.

+You might want to consider choosing a shorter `MDCheckInterval`, if you need Apache to react more quickly to a revocation.
+But keep in mind that your server needs a graceful restart for new certificates to activate.
+If you restart only once every other day, shorter check intervals will not help.

 # Just the Stapling, Mam!